ShoreShop/ShoreModel_Benchmark/README.md

 ## Input data (Post workshop) <a name="data2"></a>
 After the workshop, the following files are provided as extra inputs for resubmission.:
 - `transect_coords.geojson`: The real coordinates for transects.
+- `nearshorewave_coords.geojson`: The real coordinates for nearshore wave points.
 - `shorelines_obs_smoothed.csv`: The smoothed shoreline position between 1999 and 2018 for model calibration/training for each transect, following the method used by [CoSMoS-COAST-CONV](https://github.com/ShoreShop/ShoreModel_Benchmark/tree/main/algorithms/CoSMoS-COAST-CONV).
 - `bathymetry.tif`: The bathymetry data from Lidar survey.
 - `beach_profile.csv`: Beach profile data from photogrametry and Lidar survey retrieved from [NSW Beach Profile Database](http://www.nswbpd.wrl.unsw.edu.au/photogrammetry/nsw/).